-Home » Blog » Recipes » Desserts » Saba Con Yelo Recipe with Chia Seeds
+Home » Blog » Recipes » Filipino Inspired Recipes » Saba Con Yelo Recipe with Chia Seeds

 Saba Con Yelo or bananas on ice, is a pretty healthy way to enjoy some sweetened bananas during the hot summer months.
 The bananas are lightly poached in some sugar flavored water and then chia seeds are added at the end for additional nutrition.